d3ledger/d3-btc/README.md

 * SPV - a.k.a Simplified Payment Verification.
 A special mode of `BitcoinD` where only headers of Bitcoin blocks are stored.

-* Wallet - a special file that stores and manages private/public keys and addresses.
+* Wallet - special file that stores and manages private/public keys and addresses.

-* BitcoinJ - a Java library that we use to communicate with Bitcoin network (see https://bitcoinj.github.io/)
+* BitcoinJ - Java library that we use to communicate with Bitcoin network (see https://bitcoinj.github.io/)

-* MultiSig Address - a special address in Bitcoin that requires m (threshold) of n (number of Notaries) signatures to unlock assets.
+* MultiSig Address - special address in Bitcoin that requires m (threshold) of n (number of Notaries) signatures to unlock assets.

-* Redeem Script - a special script that is used to describe the terms of locking/releasing coins.
+* Redeem Script - special script that is used to describe the terms of locking/releasing coins.

 * RegTest - local Bitcoin testing network